-This SEPARATION AND CONSULTING AGREEMENT (the “Agreement”) is entered into as of August 28, 2014 by and between Sten L. Gustafson (the “Executive”) and Era Group Inc., a Delaware corporation (the Company), a wholly owned subsidiary of SEACOR Holdings Inc., a Delaware corporation (SEACOR).
+This SEPARATION AND CONSULTING AGREEMENT (the Agreement) is entered into as of November 28th, 2011, by and between Edward Washecka (the Executive) and Era Group, Inc., a Delaware corporation (the Company), a wholly owned subsidiary of SEACOR Holdings Inc., a Delaware corporation (SEACOR).

-WHEREAS, the Executive has served as the President and Chief Executive Officer of the Company, and continues to serve as an employee of the Company;
+WHEREAS, the Executive has served as the President and Chief Executive Officer and as director of the Company, and continues to serve as an employee of the Company;

-WHEREAS, the Company and the Executive are not parties to a written employment agreement or other contractual understanding regarding the employment of the Executive, and the employment of the Executive is an “employment at will” relationship and may be terminated at any time by either party for any reason;
+WHEREAS, the Company and the Executive are not parties to an employment agreement or other contractual understanding regarding the employment of the Executive, and the employment of the Executive is an employment at will and may be terminated at any time by either party for any reason;

 WHEREAS, the parties have determined by mutual agreement that the employment of Executive shall be terminated, and that the Executive shall continue in a consulting capacity with the Company, on the terms set forth in this Agreement; and

-WHEREAS, the parties agree to resolve any and all issues or disputes that may presently exist, or that may arise out of the circumstances surrounding the Executive's employment with or termination from the Company.
+WHEREAS, the parties agree to resolve any and all issues or disputes which may presently exist, or which may later arise out of the circumstances surrounding the Executives employment with or termination from the Company.

 NOW THEREFORE, in consideration of the premises and the covenants herein, the sufficiency of which is hereby acknowledged, the Executive and the Company agree as follows: